alipay/agentUniverse/docs/guidebook/en/1_4_Application_Engineering_Structure_Explanation.md

-# Application Engineering Structure and Explanation
+# Application Project Structure and Explanation
-As you can see, `agentUniverse` is designed with lightness and integrative capabilities in mind, allowing you to incorporate `agentUniverse` into any of your projects for seamless operation.
+As you can see, `agentUniverse` is designed with lightweight and integration capabilities, allowing you to incorporate `agentUniverse` into any of your projects.

 ## Recommended Project Directory Structure and Explanation
 The directory structure provided below is only a suggestion, and you are free to adjust it according to your preferences and actual situation.
 We will explain this in more detail later in the document.

 ```
 /
-├── app/
-│   ├── biz/
+├── bootstrap/
-│   ├── bootstarp/
+│   ├── intelligence/
 │   │   └── server_application.py
+│   ├── platform/
+│   │   └── product_application.py
+├── intelligence/
-│   ├── core/
+│   ├── agentic/
 │   │   ├── agent
+│   │   │   └── agent_instance
+│   │   │   └── agent_template
 │   │   ├── knowledge
+│   │   │   └── store/
+│   │   │   └── rag_router/
+│   │   │   └── doc_processor/
 │   │   ├── llm
+│   │   ├── prompt
 │   │   ├── memory
-│   │   ├── planner
+│   │   ├── tool
+│   │   └── work_pattern
+│   ├── service/
-│   │   ├── service
+│   │   └── agent_service
-│   │   └── tool
+│   │   └── classic_service
+│   ├── dal/
+│   ├── integration/
-│   ├── test/
+│   ├── utils/
-│   └── web/
+│   └── test/
+├── platform/
 ├── config
 ├── pyproject.toml
 └── other project files...
 ```

-The specific meanings of each package directory level are as follows:
+The specific descriptions for each level of package directories are as follows:
-* app - The main application program code
-  * biz - Your business code, where you can organize the next level of the directory structure as you wish
+* bootstrap: The entry layer for starting the web server
-  * bootstrap - The entry layer for starting the web server, for starting details refer to server_application.py
+  * intelligence - The entry layer for starting Intelligent web server
-  * core - The core layer of LLM agent application components
+  * platform - The entry layer for productization web server
+* intelligence: Intelligent project layer, used for agent construction, component customization, and service implementation.
+  * agentic: Intelligent domain layer, where related domain components of agentUniverse are placed.
-    * agent - Place the agents you build
+    * agent - Agent layer, corresponding to the agent component of agentUniverse, which can be used to build agent templates and instances.
+      * agent_template - Agent template layer, abstracted from business understanding, to help users quickly build agents.
+After the template is built, users only need to configure specific attributes based on the template to execute the corresponding logic.
+      * agent_instance - Agent instance layer.
-    * knowledge - The knowledge you customize and use
+    * knowledge - Knowledge layer, corresponding to the knowledge component of agentUniverse, including knowledge injection and search capabilities.
-    * llm - The LLM (Language Model) you customize and use
+      * store - Knowledge store, corresponding to the store component of agentUniverse.
+      * rag_router - Knowledge RAG router, corresponding to the rag_router component of agentUniverse.
+      * doc_processor - Knowledge document processor, corresponding to the doc_processor component of agentUniverse.
+    * llm - LLM layer, corresponding to the llm component of agentUniverse, providing llm services such as ChatGPT/Qwen.
+    * prompt - Prompt layer, corresponding to the prompt component of agentUniverse, providing prompt templates and generation capabilities.
-    * memory - The memory you customize and use
+    * memory - Memory layer, corresponding to the memory component of agentUniverse, providing agent memory capabilities, including memory compression and storage.
-    * planner - The collaborative mode you customize and use
+    * tool - Tool layer, corresponding to the tool component of agentUniverse, providing auxiliary tools such as API services.
+    * work_pattern - Work pattern layer, providing typical single-agent and multi-agent collaboration patterns, including PEER/DOE/MAP, etc.
-    * service - Service registration directory
+  * service: Intelligent project service layer.
-    * tool - The tools you customize and use
-  * test - Directory for tests
-  * web - The upper web layer, currently left blank
+    * agent_service - Intelligent service layer, corresponding to the service component of agentUniverse, associating agent instances and providing external services.
+    * classic_service - Traditional service layer, handling non-agent services such as file services and session services.
+  * dal: Data access layer, providing data source access interfaces.
+  * integration: Integration layer, used to connect and coordinate different systems, services, and components.
+  * utils: Basic utility layer, providing small and general-purpose helper functions.
+  * test: Unit tests.
+* platform: Platform project layer, handling platform capabilities outside intelligent project.
 * config - Application configuration code

 ## Using Any Project Directory Structure